 How long does an escrow transaction take?

 Typically 5-14 days.
-Payment verification takes 1-3 days, domain transfer 5-7 days, and buyer verification 2-5 days.
+Payment verification takes 1-3 business days, domain transfer 5-7 days (standard inter-registrar), and buyer verification 2-5 days.
+Same-registrar transfers can complete in hours.
+International wire payments add 1-3 days to the payment verification stage.
+Total timeline is agreed upon when setting up the transaction.

 What if there's a dispute?